aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-ranges/_index.md

 ﻿---
-title: Working with Ranges – Aspose.Words for Java
+title: Working with Ranges in Java
 articleTitle: Working with Ranges
 linktitle: Working with Ranges
 description: "Introduction to Range feature in Aspose.Words for Java."